babashka/babashka/README.md

   --help, -h or -?
 Print this help text.
   --version          Print the current version of babashka.
-  -i                 Bind *in* to a lazy seq of lines from stdin.
+  -i                 Bind <stdin> to a lazy seq of lines from stdin.
-  -I                 Bind *in* to a lazy seq of EDN values from stdin.
+  -I                 Bind <stdin> to a lazy seq of EDN values from stdin.
   -o                 Write lines to stdout.
   -O                 Write EDN values to stdout.
   --verbose          Print entire stacktrace in case of exception.
   --stream           Stream over lines or EDN values from stdin.
-Combined with -i or -I *in* becomes a single value per iteration.
+Combined with -i or -I <stdin> becomes a single value per iteration.
   -e, --eval <expr>  Evaluate an expression.
   -f, --file <path>  Evaluate a file.
   -cp, --classpath   Classpath to use.